wiktorpp/wiktorpp/README.md

 [discordFileExploler](https://github.com/wiktorpp/discordFileExploler) - A bot providing UNIX-y commands for accessing files on a host server*\
 [weatherbot](https://github.com/wiktorpp/weatherbot) - A discord bot that shows the current weather from OpenWeatherMap\
 [propbot](https://github.com/wiktorpp/propbot) - A bot meant for keeping track of props\
 [phonebot](https://github.com/wiktorpp/phonebot) - A phone simulator in a form of a Discord bot.
+Work in progress. \
-Work in progress [friendmatcher](https://github.com/wiktorpp/friendmatcher) - Clone of Omegle.
+[friendmatcher](https://github.com/wiktorpp/friendmatcher) - Clone of Omegle.
 Work in progress

 *not secure!